Midland railway station, Perth: Original station

-Midland station was opened on 8 October 1968 by Minister for Transport & Railways Ray O'Connor as a replacement for Midland Junction station when the main Eastern Railway was being converted to dual gauge.
+Midland station was originally opened on 8 October 1968 by Minister for Transport & Railways Ray O'Connor as a replacement for Midland Junction station when the main Eastern Railway was being converted to dual gauge.

 It originally had four narrow gauge platform faces, platform 1 at the southern side allowed through-running for regional services, while platforms 2-4 were terminating tracks.
 In the 1990s, the track was removed from platform 4 at the northern side.
-Initially, a separate platform was provided for the standard gauge line approximately 150 metres away to the west.
-From 18 February 2001, the through-running platform 1 was converted to dual gauge to allow The Prospector (and other future standard gauge trains) to call at the main station.
+Initially, a separate platform was provided for the standard gauge line approximately 150 m away to the west.
+From 18 February 2001, the through-running platform 1 was converted to dual gauge to allow the Prospector (and other future standard gauge trains) to call at the main station.

-Redevelopment
+Redevelopment plans

 In the 2010s the former Midland Redevelopment Authority (MRA) had advocated the relocation of the station east to be in line with Cale Street, the site of the original Midland Junction station.
 The MRA also desired an extension of the Midland line to Bellevue, which would take on a primarily park and ride function, to allow for land around Midland station to be redeveloped.
 There have been previous attempts to extend the line to Bellevue.